 This 1962 Biscayne wagon is being built as a custom, including an air ride suspension and modern drive train.
 The owner has stripped the car and done most of the body work.
 After setting the gaps and final block sanding this car will be ready for paint.

-The bottom corner of one door was not flush with the body so a thin section the door jamb was cut out to allow the corner to be pushed in flush.
-The jamb was welded after the corner fit flush with the body
+the door jamb was cut out to allow the corner to be pushed in flush.
+The

 This same door also had gap issues.
 A rod was welded to the edge and ground to produce an even gap.